University Counseling Center

 What should I do in an emergency?

-If you have a counseling emergency on campus during the work day, you may come immediately to the counseling center.
-Individuals with counseling emergencies are seen as quickly as possible.
-If you have an on campus emergency after hours or during the weekends/holidays, please contact the University Police Department at (985) 549-2222.
-You will need to give the dispatcher your name, W number, and location.The police department will then contact the on-call Counselor.
+If you have a mental health emergency on campus during operating hours of the University (7:30am - 5:00pm), you may come immediately to the Counseling Center.
+Individuals with mental health emergencies are seen as quickly as possible by hour on-call counselor.
+If you have an on-campus emergency after hours or during the weekends/holidays, please contact the University Police Department at 985-549-2222.
+You will need to give the dispatcher your name, W number, and location.The police department will then contact the on-call counselor.

 In the event of a mental health crisis such as suicidal/homicidal thoughts, for those